cartant/rxjs-tslint-rules/README.md

           "test.ts"
         ]

 With these changes, the rule should play nice with the CLI's running of TSLint.
 If you are using `"allowUnused": false` and receive errors about unused operators, you should make sure that files in which those operators are used are imported into at least one test.
-(The rule will walk **all files** included in the TypeScript program - not just the specs - so if an unused error is effected, the file using the unsed operator is not present in the program and needs to be imported into a test.)
+(The rule will walk **all files** included in the TypeScript program - not just the specs - so if an unused error is effected, the file using the unused operator is not present in the program and needs to be imported into a test.)

 ### `Observable.create`